8 Geospatial Data Analysis

 points

-# Plot spatial distribution
+# Plot spatial distribution of points

 ='o', color='blue', markersize=5, figsize=(8,6))